-It depends on the stage, but overall the success rate is 77%.
+It depends on the stage, but overall the five-year survival rate for people with bladder cancer is 77%.

 Blue-light Cystoscopies:Journal of Urology.
 (2017).
 “Comparative Effectiveness of Fluorescent Versus White Light Cystoscopy for Initial Diagnosis or Surveillance of Bladder Cancer on Clinical Outcomes: Systematic Review and Meta-Analysis.” ncbi.nlm.nih.gov/pubmed/27780784

 Untreated Bladder Cancer Statistics:BJU International.
 (2020).
 “The natural history of untreated muscle-invasive bladder cancer,” ncbi.nlm.nih.gov/pubmed/31310696

 Cystectomy Survival Rates:BJU International.
 (2015).
 “Contemporary radical cystectomy outcomes in patients with invasive bladder cancer: a population‐based study,” doi.org/10.1111/bju.13152

 Research shows that patients who complete exercise programs after surgery for bladder cancer enjoy better outcomes than those who don’t.
 So what exercises can you do?
 A physical therapist, oncologist, and urologist give suggestions.